AcklenAvenue/acklenavenue.github.io/_job_openings/2022-12-05-lead-net-software-engineer.md

 time: Full Time
-description: As a Lead Software Engineer, you will help us implement new technologies based on the best practices and also help your team members to improve their code quality and performance.
+description: As a Lead Software Engineer, you will help us implement new technologies based on the best practices and also help your team members to improve their code quality and performance
 salaryRange: Negotiable
 staffAugmentation: Staff Augmentation
 responsibilities: